MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

    >
    > - You can connect to all record types that are enabled for activities and added to Copilot for Sales by your administrator.
 For more information about adding record types, see [Add a new record type (or a Salesforce object)](customize-forms-and-fields.md#add-a-new-record-type-or-a-salesforce-object).

-   The **Related contacts** card shows the contacts in the activity, as this activity will be displayed in their timeline.
+   The **Related contacts** card shows the contacts in the activity, as this activity is shown in their timeline.

    :::image type="content" source="media/connect-record.png" alt-text="Screenshot showing Connect to a record to save email.":::